ecphp/reverse-proxy-helper-bundle/README.md

 This is useful if your web servers sit behind a load balancer (*Nginx, HAProxy, Envoy, ELB/ALB, etc*), HTTP cache (*CloudFlare, Squid, Varnish, etc*), or other intermediary (*reverse*) proxy.

-## How does this work?

-Applications behind a reverse proxy typically read some HTTP headers such as `X-Forwarded-*`, (`X-Forwarded-For`, `X-Forwarded-Proto`, `X-Forwared-Host`, `X-Forwarded-Port`, `X-Forwarded-Prefix`) to know about the real end-client making an HTTP request.

-> If those headers were not set, then the application code would think every
-> incoming HTTP request would be from the proxy.

-The Symfony HTTP base classes have a concept of a "trusted proxy", where those `X-Forwarded-*` headers will only be used if the source IP address of the request is known.

-This package creates an easier interface to that option.
-You can set the IP addresses of the proxies (that the application would see, so it may be a private network IP address), and the Symfony HTTP classes will know to use the `X-Forwarded-*` headers if an HTTP request containing those headers was from the trusted proxy.

 ## Why does this matter?

 A very common load balancing approach is to send `https://` requests to a load balancer, but send `http://` requests to the application servers behind the load balancer.